-The curriculum for our Years 7-9 students is our own YCIS framework, based on internationally recognised learning standards from the United Kingdom, the United States, Canada, and Australia, aligned with best educational practices and tailored specifically to our international context, with an extended focus on Chinese language, global citizenship, international-mindedness, student wellbeing, and the arts.
+The curriculum for our Years 7-9 students is our own YCIS framework, based on internationally recognised learning standards from the United Kingdom, the United States, Canada, and Australia, aligned with best educational practices and tailored specifically to our international context, with an extended focus on Chinese language, global citizenship, international-mindedness, character education, and the arts.
 Our holistic international education is designed to nurture and prepare our middle school-aged students with the knowledge, skills, concepts, and understandings aimed toward becoming caring global citizens.
 These important years fully prepare students both academically and socially for the increasing challenges of the Upper Secondary years to follow.

 Chinese Language and Studies Programme